 Not only will you pay less taxes on your profits when you use an LLC, but you'll also be protected from lawsuits because the property will be owned by an LLC.

 So if anybody were to sue you or your partner, they can't get to your assets.

-But using an LLC doesn’t guarantee the success of your joint venture.
+Everything is going great, until your friend gets sued.
+Eventually he or she loses the lawsuit.
+As a result, a "charging order" is placed against all of your friend's assets.
 A charging order is something creditors use to collect someones debt.
-Since you both chose to use an LLC for your joint venture, the creditors will be entitled to your friend's share of the profits.
+Since you both chose to use an LLC for your Joint Venture, the creditors will be entitled to your friend's share of the profits.
+Oops!

 Now your friend probably won't want to distribute any money from the LLC.
-Which means you won't be able to get any of your hard earned money.
+Which means you won't be able to get any of your-hard earned money.
 (As partners, you both have to agree to distribute the money!)

-This wouldn't have been the case if you both used your personal LLC’s to do the joint venture.
+This wouldn't have been the case if you both used your personal LLCs to do the Joint Venture.